i-krishna/Business-Analytics/Financial Modeling/Readme.md

 Baker Tilly’s Strategy for Overcoming AI Implementation Challenges

-Baker Tilly is a global financial and advisory firm that provides services in auditing, taxation, and consulting (Baker Tilly International, n.d.).
-The company is grappling with the difficult challenge of deploying advanced AI solutions across all departments.
-It recognizes the significant benefits of AI, such as operational efficiency, improved data analysis, and enhanced customer experience.

-However, they face challenges with AI implementation in areas such as employees' resistance to adapting to new technology, the need for extensive training, data integration issues, and high costs.
-Further, ensuring that all employees are adequately trained to use these AI tools effectively is a daunting task.
-Integrating new AI systems with existing data and software adds another layer of complexity.
-Additionally, the high initial investment and ongoing maintenance costs that AI technology requires are also significant concerns (Baker Tilly US, n.d.).

-A robust strategy is needed to address these concerns while adopting AI solutions company-wide.
-An organizational change management strategy to be adapted with a training team continuously communicating the benefits and importance of adopting AI solutions to employees through webinars and hands-on workshops.
-This will help them gain awareness and become familiar with new AI tools.
-To solve the data integration issues, the ideal strategy would be to implement a phased integration approach starting with one department and gradually scaling to others.
-This will allow the company to identify and resolve issues early.
-A detailed cost-benefit analysis will ensure how AI investments will pay off in terms of improved performance and overall customer satisfaction.

-By implementing this strategy, Baker Tilly can accelerate the transition to AI-powered processes and improve its operations and data integration pipeline.
-I created an influence chart as shown in Figure 1 to visually illustrate the problem and solution (Lucid Software, 2018).

-Figure 1

-Baker Tilly’s Strategy for Overcoming AI Implementation Challenges

 <img width="1127" alt="image" src="https://github.com/user-attachments/assets/02a7f9a5-f931-4b2d-84b9-aac338b314b3" />

-References

-Baker Tilly International. (n.d.).
-Wikipedia. https://en.wikipedia.org/wiki/Baker_Tilly_International

-Baker Tilly US, LLP. (n.d.).
-Embracing AI in internal audit. https://www.bakertilly.com/insights/embracing-ai-in-internal-audit

-Lucid Software.
-(2018).
-How to make a concept map.
-YouTube. https://www.youtube.com/watch?v=8XGQGhli0I0

-Lucidchart. (n.d.).
-Concept map guide. https://www.lucidchart.com/pages/concept-map

-Lucidchart. (n.d.).
-Influence diagram templates. https://www.lucidchart.com/pages/templates/influence-diagram

 References

 Baker Tilly International. (n.d.).
 Wikipedia. https://en.wikipedia.org/wiki/Baker_Tilly_International